November 18, 2020

 - Ask the driver to tell you the name of the consignee and the destination for the material, and confirm with your records before releasing shipments.

-- Identify preferred and alternate routing, including acceptable deviations.
+- The hazmat transportation checklist also includes identifying preferred and alternate routing, including acceptable deviations.
 Make sure routing complies with local routing restrictions.

 - If possible, alternate routes to frequent destinations.